 Third, there must be a concerted effort to identify data requirements for resolving current knowledge gaps, particularly (but not exclusively) in low-to-middle-income countries.
 Models can be used not only to make predictions using limited available data, but also to reveal which data must be collected in order for more accurate predictions to be made.

-These key challenges for improving predictions of the effects of different COVID-19 exit strategies are outlined in this paper which will be published in the journal Proceedings of the Royal Society B in August 2020.
+These key challenges for improving predictions of the effects of different COVID-19 exit strategies are outlined in this paper which was published in the journal Proceedings of the Royal Society B in August 2020.
 The challenges that are outlined require mathematicians to work with a diversity of other scientists and policy-makers as part of a global collaborative effort.
 This collaboration is of critical importance for shaping public health policy to counter this pandemic and those in the future.